 If you’re looking for a more cost-effective alternative to LVT, Vinyl Flooring will give you the desired look for less.
 Because it’s essentially one sheet of flooring, when sealed correctly around edges (and joins if you’ve got a particularly big bathroom), it will be 100% water resistant.

 If you are looking for the best possible option for your bathroom flooring, our EvoCore Flooring range is unmatched in its strength, stability, and waterproof features.
 The 7 unique layers that make up this flooring all offer beneficial factors, such as added durability, scratch resistance, easy installation and a real wood look and feel.
 What’s more, EvoCore flooring is completely waterproof, meaning no moisture can seep through to cause lasting damage.
+So when it comes to being a contender in the best bathroom flooring options, EvoCore is definitely up there.

 If you are looking to lay Engineered Wood in your bathroom, you’ll need to choose boards with a thickness of 14–15mm to offer the most durability whilst still remaining flexible.
 Then, the flooring will need to be either lacquered or hard-wax oiled to increase its resistance to moisture.
 It comes down to personal preference, however the risk of water damage is still there – especially if fitted incorrectly.
 We’d therefore, advise you use a more recommended flooring type for your bathroom.